 - Fine Glitter (We love glitter…Hooray for sparkles and pixie dust!)

-- Clear glass or plastic ornaments (Most crafting stores will sell these around the holidays, but shop early; we wanted to do these as teacher gifts last year and couldn’t find them)
+- Clear glass ornaments (Most crafting stores will sell these around the holidays, but shop early; we wanted to do these as teacher gifts last year and couldn’t find them)

 Now, if you’ve ever worked with glitter and kids before you are aware of this, glitter gets messy.
 I’m not even kidding a little bit here; you WILL be cleaning glitter out of every orifice of their bodies and every inch of your house for days, perhaps even weeks.
 It’s the price you have to pay for the lovely time you’ll have creating not only the glitter ornaments, but also the memories with your kids.